Sanket5358/Project3_SocketCAN_DBC/README.md

 can-utils
 cantools
 Git

+Install CAN utilities:

+sudo apt install can-utils

+Install cantools:

+python3 -m pip install cantools
-33. Assignment Deliverables
+32. Assignment Deliverables
-33.1 DBC File
+DBC File

-Complete CAN database:

 dbc/vehicle_information.dbc
-33.2 Source Code

-CAN transmitter:
+CAN Transmitter
 src/can_transmitter.c

-Python dashboard:
+Python Dashboard
 src/dashboard.py
-33.3 AI Usage Report

-The AI-assisted development includes:

-AI tool selected
-Prompts used
-DBC generation
+Documentation

+The README documents:

+CAN architecture
-DBC review
+DBC design
-Corrections performed
-Validation
-Final observations
-33.4 Technical Report

-The project documentation includes:

-Signal design
+Signal definitions
-DBC structure
-AI-assisted generation
-DBC validation
-SocketCAN integration
+SocketCAN setup
+CAN transmission
-Raw CAN traffic
+Raw CAN monitoring
 DBC decoding
-Dashboard visualization
+Dashboard
 DBC modification
-Ambient Temperature signal
+Ambient Temperature
-Lessons learned
+AI-assisted DBC generation
+AI-assisted DBC review
-34. Challenges Completed
+33. Challenges Completed
 Challenge 1 - Raw Data vs Decoded Data

 Raw CAN traffic was compared with DBC-decoded engineering values.

-Challenge 2 - Modify the DBC
+Challenge 2 - DBC Modification

-A DBC signal definition was modified and the effect on the decoded value was observed.
+A DBC signal definition was modified and its effect was observed.

-Challenge 3 - Add a New Signal
+Challenge 3 - New Signal

-Ambient Temperature was added to the DBC and integrated into the CAN communication and monitoring system.
+Ambient Temperature was added and integrated into the system.

 Challenge 4 - AI Review

-AI was used to review the DBC for:
+AI was used to review the DBC for syntax, scaling, offset, range, unit, and signal-definition issues.

-Errors
-Signal definition problems
-Scaling
-Offset
-Range
-Units
-Naming
-Documentation
-35. Lessons Learned
+34. Lessons Learned

+The project demonstrates:

 Raw CAN frames contain hexadecimal data.
-The DBC provides the meaning of the data.
+DBC files define the meaning of CAN data.
 Scaling and offset convert raw values into physical values.
-SocketCAN provides a Linux interface for CAN communication. vcan0 allows CAN communication to be tested without physical CAN hardware. candump is useful for monitoring raw CAN frames. cantools provides DBC-based decoding.
+SocketCAN provides a Linux interface for CAN communication. vcan0 enables CAN testing without physical hardware. candump is useful for monitoring raw CAN traffic. cantools provides DBC-based decoding.
 Incorrect DBC definitions can produce incorrect engineering values.
-AI can assist with DBC development and review.
+AI can assist with DBC development.
-AI-generated definitions must be verified.
+AI-generated DBC definitions must be verified.
 Adding a new signal requires updates to the DBC, transmitter, decoder, and visualization.
-36. Complete CAN Workflow
-Signal Definition
-        ↓
-CAN Message Design
-        ↓
-DBC Creation
-        ↓
-AI-Assisted Review
-        ↓
-DBC Validation
-        ↓
-SocketCAN Communication
-        ↓
-Raw CAN Frames
-        ↓
-DBC-Based Decoding
-        ↓
-Engineering Values
-        ↓
-Python Visualization
-37. Conclusion
+35. Conclusion

 This project demonstrates an end-to-end automotive CAN communication and DBC decoding workflow using Linux SocketCAN.